Tracking

 Removed or Deleted

-Removed and deleted cannot be used with iter but can be accessed with removed, deleted or removed_or_deleted methods on views.
+Removed and deleted components cannot be accessed with iter but with removed, deleted or removed_or_deleted methods.

 Reset

-You can reset out of workload tracking info with:
+You can reset tracking information outside of workload with:

 You can also reset removed and deleted information older than some timestamp.